wpmetabox/docs/_docs/creating-meta-boxes.md

 ![meta box locations](https://i.imgur.com/kBKbS3wl.png)

-{% include alert.html content="Gutenberg editor does NOT support extra contexts.
+{% include alert.html type="warning" content="Gutenberg editor does NOT support extra contexts.
 Only normal, advanced and side contexts are supported.
 If you use Gutenberg, use these contexts only." %}

 ## Fields